dluxio/dlux-docs/honeycomb/node-voting.md

+# Node Voting
-### Securing a DEX
+## Securing a DEX
 HoneyComb in one sentence would be: Software helping us agree to control an account.

 For chains like SPK there will hopefully be several multi-sig accounts allowing DEX trading of 3 internal tokens against at least 2 coins.

 Internal DEXs are much easier to secure than DEXs than control external funds, like a Hive wallet.

 Worst case you can fork to secure internal assets, where the worst case for a Hive wallet is complete loss of the funds and accounts.

-Some things that aren't even an issue with securing a DEX still play into security for people.
-Such as spoofing a front end that tells end users the DEX wallet is at the wrong place.
+Some things that aren't even an issue with securing a DEX still play into security for people, such as spoofing a front end that tells end users the DEX wallet is at the wrong place.

 Being security minded is the only path forward in an ecosystem where DeFi has been hacked collectively for hundreds of millions of dollars.

 This DEX tries to maintain a functional amount of Liquidity that is also small enough to not be a target.

-#### Refunds
+## Refunds

 Every block (3 seconds) the nodes determine how much Hive can be held, and if they are over that limit will trigger order cancels for the lowest priced buy orders.